Technolitix/docs/docs/drive-wheel-clue-jig.md

 !!! info "Refer to OHAI-Opulo Instructions"
     Always refer to the OHAI-Opulo instructions: [https://ohai.opulo.io/feeder8/indexing-wheel/#glue-shaft-collar-asm-and-drive-wheel-together](https://ohai.opulo.io/feeder8/indexing-wheel/#glue-shaft-collar-asm-and-drive-wheel-together)

 # Why This Tool?

 The standard jigs for assembling Opulo's drive wheel are often insufficient for precise alignment during the gluing process.
 That’s why I designed this easy-to-print jig to simplify the task for everyone.

+## Additional Information

+!!! info "Files"
+    - You can find both the STL and STEP files on my [GitHub](https://github.com/Technolitix/shaft-aligment-jig.git) for downloading or customizing.
+    - When gluing multiple drive wheels at once (e.g., 30 units), print as many jigs as needed to speed up the process.

 ## Features and Benefits